The Lamb Lies Down on Broadway Tour: Overview

-Rutherford, Gabriel, and Collins performing at Chicago's Auditorium Theatre on November 20, 1974.
+Rutherford, Gabriel, and Collins performing at Chicago's Auditorium Theatre on 20 November 1974.
 Gabriel is wearing the Slipperman costume.

 Genesis supported the album with a tour across North America and Europe, playing the album in its entirety with one or two older songs as encores.
 Such a format was not supported by the entire band considering most of the audience were not yet familiar with the large amount of new material.
 The tour was scheduled to begin on 29 October 1974 with an 11-date tour of the UK that sold out within four hours of going on sale, but they were rescheduled for 1975 after guitarist Steve Hackett had crushed a wine glass in his left hand which severed a tendon and needed time to recover.
 The group lost money as they were unable to recoup deposits they had paid the venues.
 The tour began on 20 November in Chicago, and ended on 22 May 1975 in Besançon, France.
-The last two scheduled concerts on 24 May in Toulouse, was cancelled due to low ticket sales.
+The last two scheduled concerts, on 24 May in Toulouse, were cancelled due to low ticket sales.
 Hackett estimated the band's debts at £220,000 at the tour's end.